Student activism at Columbia University: Graduate student labor strike

-Gaza Solidarity Encampment, Hind's Hall, and Palestine solidarity campus protests during the Gaza war
+Protests during the Gaza genocide

 A scene of the reinstated campus encampment on April 21, 2024, several days after the NYPD arrested students and removed the first encampment.

-A series of protests, encampments, and occupations by pro-Palestine students occurred at Columbia University in New York City during the Gaza war, in the context of the broader Gaza war protests in the United States.
-The protests began on October 12, 2023, and culminated in the Gaza Solidarity Encampment starting 17, 2024 and the subsequent Hind's Hall occupation of Hamilton Hall.
-The protests sought to cease Columbia University's financial support of Israel.
+A series of protests, encampments, and occupations at Columbia called on the university to divest from Israel during the war and genocide in Gaza.

+Protests at Columbia began on October 12, 2023, and culminated in the Gaza Solidarity Encampment (April 17–30, 2024) and the Hind's Hall occupation of Hamilton Hall on April 30.
 On April 18, University President Minouche Shafik authorized New York Police Department to enter campus and remove protesting students in the encampment.
 However, the encampment was reestablished and the police action at Columbia University led to similar protests at other universities.
 On April 29, Shafik issued a statement saying that despite the protesters' demands, the university would not divest from Israel.

 The encampments at Columbia led to the proliferation of Palestine solidarity encampments at over 180 universities around the world.